 Residential Status Under Income Tax Act

-It is critical for the Income Tax Department to establish a taxable individual’s or company’s residence status.
+It is critical for the Income Tax Department to establish a taxable individual’s or a company’s residence status.
 It is especially important during the tax filing season.
 In reality, this is one of the variables used to determine a person’s taxability.

 Residential Status for Income Tax